Malcolm Tucker: Series 1

-In Series 1, Department of Social Affairs (DSA) minister Cliff Lawton is given the sack by Malcolm Tucker because of press pressure, though he drafts him a letter of resignation to give him "the chance to say you're jumping before you're pushed".
+In Series 1, Department of Social Affairs (DSA) minister Cliff Lawton is sacked by Malcolm Tucker because of press pressure, though he drafts him a letter of resignation to give him "the chance to say you're jumping before you're pushed".
 He selects a new minister for DSA, Hugh Abbot.
 The new minister decides to make his mark by launching an anti-benefit fraud initiative on vague approval from the prime minister without going through the proper procedures.
-Malcolm makes him scrap the announcement at the last minute to avoid confusion between the prime minister and the treasury, forcing Hugh to announce nothing at his scheduled press conference.
+Malcolm makes him scrap the announcement at the last minute to avoid confusion between the prime minister and the Treasury, leaving Abbot with nothing to announce at his scheduled press conference.
 Later, when the prime minister suddenly approves the initiative, Malcolm successfully spins a story that Hugh did actually make the announcement at the press conference.
-He then intimidates Ollie Reeder's ex-girlfriend, Angela Heaney, who was the journalist originally assigned to cover the story, into not reporting on the farcical flip-flops that resulted from dysfunctional communication within government.
+He then intimidates Ollie Reeder's ex-girlfriend, Angela Heaney, who was the journalist originally assigned to cover the story, into not reporting on the farcical flip-flopping that resulted from dysfunctional communication within government.

 Hugh exasperates Malcolm by being out of touch with the common man and popular culture, so he attempts to get him to watch zeitgeist tapes.
 At the same time, Hugh supports a bad policy on juvenile rehabilitation because of the unanimous approval it receives from focus groups, further worsening his public image.
 When Malcolm and Hugh mistakenly think Simon Hewitt, a sharp journalistic critic of Hugh, engineered the focus group gaffe because one of the prominent groupees was really an actress, they attempt to intimidate her and get Angela Heaney to publish a tamer version of the story.
-It however transpires that Hewitt has no relation to the groupee; and, ironically, they've leaked an embarrassing story unnecessarily.
+It however transpires that Hewitt has no relation to the groupee, and, ironically, they have leaked an embarrassing story unnecessarily.

-After a housing bill, spearheaded by Hugh and junior minister Dan Miller, that prohibits owning an empty second property, passes successfully through parliament, Hugh becomes in the position where he leaves his London flat empty for long stretches of time, so he tries to get around the contradiction by putting the flat on the market but not accepting any offers.
+After a housing bill, spearheaded by Hugh and junior minister Dan Miller, that prohibits owning an empty second property passes successfully through parliament, Hugh becomes in the position where he leaves his London flat empty for long stretches of time, so he tries to get around the contradiction by putting the flat on the market but not accepting any offers.
 When this is discovered by Angela Heaney, an incandescent Malcolm hurries to manage the situation: he gets the flat sold extremely quickly, below market price, but it is already too late.
 The scandal causes Malcolm to urge Hugh to resign to save the housing bill, explaining that such a resignation would be seen as honourable, but Hugh is very reluctant to do so.
-After Malcolm reads an upcoming inquiry report that incriminates Hugh badly, he decides to send the message that the government won't "throw a good man out to the wolves over one single little fuck-up."
-Dan Miller ends up resigning to further boost his long-term image and political career, and Hugh stays.
+After Malcolm reads an upcoming inquiry report that incriminates Hugh badly, he decides to send the message that the government will not "throw a good man out to the wolves over one single little fuck up."
+Dan Miller ends up resigning to further boost his long-term image and political career, and Hugh remains.